Dart BigInt

 - Blockchain and hashing - Managing large cryptographic hashes and blockchain computations.

-BigInt is part of Dart's core library, meaning it is available
+BigInt is part of Dart's core library, so it requires no

-without additional dependencies.
-It provides a rich set of mathematical
+additional dependencies.
+The class provides a rich set of operations including:

 - Bitwise operations: AND (&), OR (|), XOR (^), shifts (<<, >>)

-calculations without worrying about integer overflow, making it a crucial tool
+calculations without integer overflow, making it a crucial tool for

 Creating BigInt Values